ladace/Darwinism/README.md

      - `turnright`
  * `/behav/stop-walk` Stop walking.
  * `/behav/action?id=<id>` Play an action on the robot. &lt;id&gt; is a number specifying the action page to be played.
+ * `/behav/is-running` Check whether the robot's body is busy.

 ##### Walk Tuning